sporkupine/Paducah-Coffee-Site/README.md

   - currently, checkout button empties 'cart' array
   - would like to move contents to a 'purchased' array and display it in cart view.
 - Homepage Content
-- remove 'add to cart' button from Product view
-   - find a way to contain it in Shop component rather than product-item component?
 - add unselectable "sold out" products to Product view, but not Shop view (MAY SCRAP THIS)
 - figure out a "checkout" function
 - better organization in Shop &/or Products view ~~- try Bootstrap "card" class~~